NVIDIA/TensorRT/samples/python/python_plugin/README.md

 it is useful to ask TensorRT to time all available options during the build stage.
 In V2 plugins, TensorRT would only time different type/format combinations supported by the plugin, but
 V3 plugins allow users to specify any number of custom tactics to time also (in addition to type/format combinations).

-In this example, we specify two custom tactics: PyTorch's [torch.nn.functional.pad](https://pytorch.org/docs/stable/generated/torch.nn.functional.pad.html) and a custom kernel written using OpenAI triton.
+In this example, we specify two custom tactics: PyTorch's [torch.nn.functional.pad](https://pytorch.org/docs/stable/generated/torch.nn.functional.pad.html) and a custom kernel written using OpenAI Triton.

+It is possible to advertise tactics specific to a format combination. e.g. In this sample, we can support both tactics for FP32 I/O, and only support the OpenAI Triton tactic for FP16 I/O. To achieve this, return in `get_valid_tactics()` the set of tactics `T(f)` supported by the plugin for the format combination `f` indicated by the immediately preceding call to `configure_plugin()`.
+To enable this behavior in this sample, pass the flag `--per-format-tactics`.

 ### Multiple plugins instances